What's the first thing you think of when you get a clogged drain? Perhaps it's the nuisance clogs in toilets and sinks that need plunging.

 2. More Than One Fixture Clogs

 It could manifest in your toilet, bathroom sink, and other drain outlets.
 If the collapse is significant, plunging the toilet may not be effective in removing the water.
-Instead, the collapsed pipe either continues to drain the water slowly or not at all.
+Instead, the collapsed pipe either continues to slowly drain water or drains none at all.

 This indicates that a professional needs to conduct a video pipe inspection on your sewer line to determine where the clog or collapse occurred, a crucial factor in determining the best course of action to resolve the issue.

-Several factors may have contributed to the collapse, including pipe erosion, the accumulation of grease and other debris in the pipe.
+Several factors may have contributed to the collapse, including pipe erosion and the accumulation of grease and other debris.
 Tree roots can also grow into the pipe, causing it to break and collapse.

-Since this issue occurs underground, it can be a significant undertaking to repair the sewer line.
+Since this issue occurs underground, repairing the sewer line can be a significant undertaking.

 When your main sewer pipe clogs or collapses, it can impact your drain system in surprising and disturbing ways.